weierophinney/zf-quickstart/README.md

 Notes
 -----

-This branch (features/zf2-prototype-builder) tracks the master branch of the Zend Framework 2 repository; at the time of release, it used revision be8c51b;
-if you are using something earlier or later, your results may vary.
+This branch (features/zf2-di-runtime) tracks the feature/di branch of Ralph Schindler's Zend Framework 2 repository (https://github.com/ralphschindler/zf2/tree/feature%2Fdi); at the time of release, it uses revision 881a317; if you are using something earlier or later, your results may vary.

-It provides a full version of the ZF2 MVC prototype, which utilizes dependency injection; this branch uses a combination of the "Builder" and "Runtime" strategies in order to create and resolve dependency definitions.
+It provides a full version of the ZF2 MVC prototype, which utilizes dependency injection; this branch uses the "Runtime" strategy in order to create and resolve dependency definitions.

 You should symlink the ZF2 library into "library/Zend/" in order to run the quick start.